 You are able to call 999 on any mobile phone (even without available credit).
-Students should be aware that they are only to call 999 in a complete emergency i.e. somebodies life is in danger.
+Students should be aware that they are only to call 999 if there is a danger to life.

 To contact the police in a non-emergency situation such as antisocial or drunken behaviour, loud noise or late night parties, intimidation, or harassment, you can report the incident by calling 101.